hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

 This is a guide on how you can embed your own implementation of a CI algorithm.

 Testing your code is optional, but highly recommended.
 This project supports multiple types of tests:
 - Python tests via pytest.
-They target the python code you write.
+They target the Python code you write.
 - CUDA tests from python.
 They target your CUDA code callable from python (prefixed by __global__ and with return value void).
     They enable you to prepare your data with python packages like numpy so you can make clearer what you are testing (example data + call in numpy instead of randomly, externally generated input that you hardcode)